Domain Generalization via Optimal Transport with Metric Similarity Learning: Experiments and Results

-Then, to better understand the contribution of each component of our algorithm, the T-SNE visualization of the ablation studies of each components on PACS dataset are represented in Fig.~\ref{fig:tsne} for the generalization task of target domain \emph{Photo}.
-Since our goal is to not only align the feature distribution but also encourage a cohesion and separable boundary, in order to show the alignment and clustering performance, we report the T-SNE features of all the source domains and target domain to show the feature alignment and clustering across domains.
-As we can see, the T-SNE features by \emph{Deep All} could neither project the instances from different domains to align with each other nor cluster the features into groups.
+Then, to better understand the contribution of each component of our algorithm, the T-SNE visualization of the ablation studies of each components on PACS {and VLCS} dataset are represented in Fig.~\ref{fig:tsne} for the generalization task of target domain \emph{Photo}. {and Fig.~\ref{fig:tsne_VLCS} for the generalization task of target domain \emph{Caltech}, respectively}.
+Since our goal is to not only align the feature distribution but also encourage a cohesion and separable boundary, in order to show the alignment and clustering performance, we report the T-SNE features of all the source domains and target domain to show the feature alignment and clustering across domains.\\ For PASC dataset, as we can see, the T-SNE features by \emph{Deep All} could neither project the instances from different domains to align with each other nor cluster the features into groups.
 The T-SNE features by \emph{No $\mathcal{L}_D$} showed the metric learning loss could to some extent to cluster the features, but without the adversarial training, the features could not be aligned well.
 The T-SNE features by \emph{No $\mathcal{L}_{MS}$} showed that the adversarial training could help to align the features from different domains but could not have a good clustering performance.
-The T-SNE features by \emph{WADG-All} showed that the full objective could help to not only align the features from different domains but also could cluster the features from different domains into several cluster groups, which confirms the effective of our algorithm.
+The T-SNE features by \emph{WADG-All} showed that the full objective could help to not only align the features from different domains but also could cluster the features from different domains into several cluster groups, which confirms the effective of our algorithm. \\ {As for the VLCS dataset, we could observe similar performance on the T-SNE on the VLCS dataset while the features are somehow overlap with each other.
+This is due to the features in Caltech domain is somehow easy to learn and predict.
+As also analyzed in~\citep{Li2017dg}, a supervised model on Caltech domain could achieved $\sim 100\%$ accuracy, which also confirms that the features in Caltech domain is easy to learn indicating the features might be more likely overlapping with each other.
+As we can see from~Fig.\ref{fig:sub-fourth_VLCS}, the WADG method could help to separate the features with each other, which again confirms the effectiveness of our proposed method.}